Posts Tagged ‘Wolverine’

 X-Men Pizza Hut Marvel Collector’s Edition (1993) 1-4

-Pre-heat the ovens or punch the buttons, but get that pie on the table for National Pizza Day.
+Pre-heat the ovens or punch the phone buttons, but get that pie on the table for National Pizza Day.

 Last year we discussed the Pizza Hut promo with Marvel Comics; more precisely the X-Men.
 We re-warming the same idea this year, but with new material.